zdravkov/kendo-docs/api/web/grid.md

 ### toolbar.template `String|Function`

 The [template](/kendo-ui/api/framework/kendo#methods-template) which renders the command.
-Be default renders a button.
+By default renders a button.

 #### Example - set the template as a function